ajanicij/vogonnote/README.md

 It will never change the notes in any way.
 It just reads them, creates a search index and then searches for the user's key phrase in the index.

-vogonnote uses [Bleve](http://blevesearch.com/) for search.
-Every time it is run, it creates an index in a temporary directory and before exiting deletes the index directory, so it doesn't leave any traces behind.
+Originally, vogonnote used [Bleve](http://blevesearch.com/) for search.
+Every time it was run, it would create an index in a temporary directory and before exiting deleted the index directory, so it wouldn't leave any traces behind.

+However, I found this too slow.
+Creating that index every time the program is run turned out to be too slow.
+So, I switched to using a simple check for substrings, which works for my current needs.
+For the current size of notes, the run time went from 5s down to 6ms.

+If I needed a smarter query, I could move back to Bleve and, instead of creating an index every time the program is run, I would check if there is any update in the notes, and only update the index if necessary.
+That would be more fun to code, but why do it if I don't need it?

 This utility is something I wrote for myself.
 It is deliberately a small program that does one thing - searches for my notes - and hopefully